mikeguardiola/osticket-prereqs/README.md

 </p>
 <p>
 Within the Azure Portal, navigate to the search bar at the top.
 Within the search bar, type "Resource Group" and select it.
-Go through the process of setting your Resource Group.
+Go through the process of setting up your Resource Group.
 </p>
 <br />